If you’re like me and almost every other baby boomer on the planet, you’ve experienced some kind of morning joint stiffness.

 Movement always reduces soreness, improves joint health and the way you feel.

-Making changes in your diet may prevent inflammation that causes stiff and achy joints.
+A change in diet may prevent inflammation that causes joint stiffness.

 Anti-inflammatory foods to include in your diet: